Abdullah012472/AI-Mental-Health-Therapist/README.md

 # 🧠 AI Mental Health Therapist

-An AI-powered mental health assistant that provides supportive conversations, locates nearby therapists, and can place emergency calls when needed.
+An AI-powered mental health assistant that provides supportive conversations, locates nearby therapists and can place emergency calls when needed.

 This project integrates **LLMs (Gemini, MedGemma)** with **LangChain, LangGraph, Twilio, and Streamlit** to create a safe, real-time mental health chatbot.